The Real Estate M&A and Private Equity Review: Brazil

 The due diligence may verify the existence of open issues (debts, suits and claims) concerning the target property or the seller, which could label the deal as a fraudulent sale and eventually vitiate the transfer of legal title.

-Besides a complete review of the documents related to real property and its chain of title, a target property valuation is also advisable.
+In addition to a complete review of the documents related to real property and its chain of title, a target property valuation is advisable.
 This valuation is useful for business purposes, and also helps establish a fair value for the target property (which is thus being negotiated on an arm's-length basis, without any harm to the seller's creditors or to prior owners).

 - a more robust set of guarantees;